Svetskyy/COVID-19-Analysis/README.md

-• Data analysis of death and new vaccinations during the time of pandemic
+• Data analysis of death and new vaccinations during the time of pandemic <br>
-• Used SQL for data exploration
+• Used SQL for data exploration <br>
 • Saved useful tables that will be used for the dashboard

 Dashboard using Tableau: